intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 eliminate opportunities to apply the robustness principle.

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
+In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
 This document serves primarily as a record of the hazards inherent in applying the robustness principle and to offer an alternative strategy for handling interoperability problems in deployments.

 Ideally, protocol implementations never have to apply the robustness principle.
 Or, where it is unavoidable, use of the robustness principle is viewed as a